dmutti/books/Blockchain/mastering-bitcoin.md

 * Security research groups have used statistical modeling to claim that various types of consensus attacks are possible with as little as 30% of the hashing power.

 ## Alternative Chains, Currencies, and Applications

+* There are a number of protocol layers implemented on top of bitcoin’s blockchain.
+These meta coins, meta chains, or blockchain apps use the blockchain as an application platform or extend the bitcoin protocol by adding protocol layers.
+Examples include Colored Coins, Mastercoin, and Counterparty.
+* In addition to the alt coins, there are also a number of alternative blockchain implementations that are not really coins, which I call `alt chains`.
+These alt chains implement a consensus algorithm and distributed ledger as a platform for contracts, name registration, or other applications.
+* Alt chains use the same basic building blocks and sometimes also use a currency or token as a payment mechanism, but their primary purpose is not currency.
+* In addition to the proof-of-work consensus mechanism used in bitcoin, alternatives include experimental protocols based on proof of resource and proof of publishing.
+* Finally, there are a number of bitcoin contenders that offer digital currency or digital payment networks, but without using a decentralized ledger or consensus mechanism based on proof of work, such as Ripple and others
+* **Bitcoin is often mistakenly characterized as "anonymous" currency.
+In fact, it is relatively easy to connect identities to bitcoin addresses and, using big-data analytics, connect addresses to each other to form a comprehensive picture of someone's bitcoin spending habits.**

+### Meta Coin Platforms

+* Meta coins and meta chains are software layers implemented on top of bitcoin, either implementing a currency-inside-a-currency, or a platform/protocol overlay inside the bitcoin system.
+* **Colored Coins**
+    * Colored coins work by converting a specific, very small amount of bitcoin into a traded certificate that represents another asset.
+        * The term "color" refers to the idea of giving special meaning through the addition of an attribute such as a color -- it is a metaphor, not an actual color association.
+There are no colors in colored coins.
+    * Colored coins are managed by specialized wallets that record and interpret the metadata attached to the colored bitcoins.
+Using such a wallet, the user will convert an amount of bitcoins from uncolored currency into colored coins by adding a label that has a special meaning.
+        * a label could represent stock certificates, coupons, real property, commodities, or collectible tokens
+    * To color the coins, the user defines the associated metadata, such as the type of issuance, whether it can be subdivided into smaller units, a symbol and description, and other related information.
+        * Once colored, these coins can be bought and sold, subdivided, and aggregated, and receive dividend payments.
+* **Mastercoin**
+    * is a protocol layer on top of bitcoin that supports a platform for various applications extending the bitcoin system
+    * it is a platform for building other things, such as user currencies, smart property tokens, de-centralized asset exchanges, and contracts
+    * it is like HTTP running on top of TCP.
+* **Counterparty** enables user currencies, tradable tokens, financial instruments, decentralized asset exchanges, and other features

+### Alt Coins

+* Creating an alt coin is easy, which is why there are now more than 500 of them.
+Most of the alt coins differ very slightly from bitcoin and do not offer anything worth studying.
+Many are in fact just attempts to enrich their creators.
+* In 2013, we saw the invention of an alternative to proof of work, called proof of stake, which forms the basis of many modern alt coins.
+* Proof of stake is a system by which existing owners of a currency can "stake" currency as interest-bearing collateral.
+Somewhat like a certificate of deposit (CD), participants can reserve a portion of their currency holdings, while earning an investment return in the form of new currency (issued as interest payments) and transaction fees.
+* **NXT**
+    * NXT (pronounced "Next") is a "pure" proof-of-stake alt coin, in that it does not use proof-of-work mining.
+    * NXT is a from-scratch implementation of a cryptocurrency, not a fork of bitcoin or any other alt coins.
+    * NXT implements many advanced features, including
+        * a name registry (similar to Namecoin)
+        * a decentralized asset exchange (similar to Colored Coins)
+        * integrated decentralized and secure messaging (similar to Bitmessage)
+        * and stake delegation (to delegate proof-of-stake to others).
+    * NXT adherents call it a "next-generation" or 2.0 cryptocurrency.
+* **Primecoin**
+    * Its proof-of-work algorithm searches for prime numbers, computing Cunningham and bi-twin prime chains
+    * The Primecoin blockchain contains the discovered prime numbers, thereby producing a public record of scientific discovery in parallel to the public ledger of transactions.
+* **Curecoin**
+    * It combines a SHA256 proof-of-work algorithm with protein-folding research through the Folding@Home project.
+    * Protein folding is a computationally intensive simulation of biochemical interactions of proteins, used to discover new drug targets for curing diseases

+### Noncurrency Alt Chains

+* Alt chains are alternative implementations of the blockchain design pattern, which are not primarily used as currency.
+    * Many include a currency, but the currency is used as a token for allocating something else, such as a resource or a contract.
+    * The currency, in other words, is not the main point of the platform; it is a secondary feature.
+* **Namecoin**
+    * a decentralized key-value registration and transfer platform using a blockchain.
+    * It supports a global domain-name registry similar to the domain-name registration system on the Internet
+    * currently used as an alternative domain name service (DNS) for the root-level domain `.bit`
+    * Namecoin also can be used to register names and key-value pairs in other namespaces; for storing things like email addresses, encryption keys, SSL certificates, file signatures, voting systems, stock certificates; and a myriad of other applications.
+    * Some of the popular namespaces are:
+        * `d/` is the domain-name namespace for `.bit` domains
+        * `id/` is the namespace for storing person identifiers such as email addresses, PGP keys, and so on
+        * `u/` is an additional, more structured specification to store identities (based on openspecs)
+* **Bitmessage**
+    * **a bitcoin alt chain that implements a decentralized secure messaging service, essentially a server-less encrypted email system**
+    * The messages operate in much the same way as a bitcoin transaction, but they are transient -- they do not persist beyond two days and if not delivered to the destination node in that time, they are lost.
+    * Senders and recipients are pseudonymous -- they have no identifiers other than a bitmessage address -- but are strongly authenticated, meaning that messages cannot be "spoofed".
+* **Ethereum**
+    * Ethereum is a Turing-complete contract processing and execution platform based on a blockchain ledger.
+    * It is not a clone of Bitcoin, but a completely independent design and implementation.
+    * Ethereum has a built-in currency, called `ether`, which is required in order to pay for contract execution.
+    * Ethereum's blockchain records contracts, which are expressed in a low-level, byte code–like, Turing-complete language
+        * a contract is a program that runs on every node in the Ethereum system.
+    * **Ethereum contracts can store data, send and receive ether payments, store ether, and execute an infinite range (hence Turing-complete) of computable actions, acting as decentralized autonomous software agents.**